 Do you have a favorite wild game or fish recipe?

 I have many favorite wild game and fish recipes.
 I personally love processing my animals and leaving the ribs on the backstrap for a rack of venison or making elk tomahawks.
 There is just something about cooking a primitive, yet beautiful display or your own harvest and butchery cooked on an open fire.

 Do you have a “dream” hunting or outdoor excursion?

-My dream is to travel to the UK and visit the Game Fair they have every year and also eat at some of the well known wild game restaurants.
-Then travel to Norway to hunt a stag, or possibly a seal.
-Seals are becoming overpopulated in the seas of Norway and Conservation is key in my life.
+My dream is to travel to the UK and visit the Game Fair they have every year and also eat at some of the well-known wild game restaurants.
+Then, I’d love to travel to Norway to hunt a stag, or possibly a seal.
+Seals are becoming overpopulated in the seas of Norway and conservation is key in my life.
 This does rub the wrong way considering my Marine Biology background, but I also understand the need for population control and management.

 What would you say to other women who haven’t tried hunting or fishing yet?

 I would hope that I could help other women understand the need for conservation and population control of all species.
 Once they understand where the money from licenses and purchases of necessary equipment and tools to hunt and fish, they then can appreciate hunting and fishing better.
 Taking the mystery and fear out of shooting a gun and empowering a woman to provide naturally for herself and her family is an awesome experience to watch unfold.

 Follow Margie on Facebook.